NirvishiShrivastava/coms4118-s21-hmwk5/test/README.md

 TESTCASE 4: Write (without fault)
 ============================================

+Test Performed: We dynamically allocated 10 pages worth of memory and performed a write operation by assigning values to the requested memory.Post which we called our system call (expose_pgtbl) to view virtual to physical address mapping.
+Then once again we did a write and exposed our fake pagetable mappings.

+Obeservation: Here we see physical pages were allocated for the entire virtual address range when the first write operation was done.
+On second write operation since all the required pages were already allocated there were no more page faults raised and the new entries were over written on the same physical address.

 Before Write
 virtual_addr   physical_addr Y D W U
 0x5620f5bd06a0 0x00085909000 1 1 1 1